Berichte 2013

 This August, a small group of travelers from our support association spent three weeks in Namibia.
 We also visited Khorixas, a small town that most tourists only see as a gas station, supermarket or ATM.

 We were invited by the local black Lutheran church community.
 Pastor Hendricks welcomed us with the local trombone choir.
 This consists of ten "instruments" and many people who can play or are currently learning to play three times a week.
 The ten players were very enthusiastic about it, and the mayor and district administrator of the Khorixas region also played along.
 I was particularly impressed by the 15 or so young people who also like to play, but were still beginners and sat in the background, allowing the better ones to go first.
-Some of the instruments are from 1960 and are therefore used a lot, but they still sound!
+Some of the instruments are from 1960 and are therefore often used, but they still sound!

 Eine Tuba, das wäre ihr großer Wunsch, aber die ist etwas Besonderes.
 Den Instrumenten sieht man ihre häufige Benutzung an.
 In den Gottesdiensten, bei offiziellen Feiern und besonders bei Beerdigungen kommt der Posaunenchor zusammen.